arouyan/lakeFS/docs/reference/garbage-collection.md

 ```

 In the above example, objects are retained for 21 days after deletion by default.
 However, if they are present in the branch `main`, they are retained for 28 days.
-Objects present in the `dev` branch (but not in any other branch), are retained for 7 days after they are deleted.
+Objects present in the `dev` branch (but not in any other branch) are retained for 7 days after they are deleted.

 ## Configuring GC rules